Elaiza Ikeda

 Elaiza Ikeda (池田 エライザ, Ikeda Eraiza) is a Philippine-born Japanese actress, fashion model and singer.
 She began modeling in 2009 after winning the "Grand Prix Nicola Model Audition 2009".

 Personal life

 Elaiza Ikeda was born on April 16, 1996, in the Philippines and was raised in Fukuoka City, Japan, to a Filipina mother and a Japanese father.
 Her family consists of her mother, father, two older brothers, and one younger brother.

-Ikeda has a pet lovebird named "Pijon".
+Ikeda has a pet lovebird named "Pijon", Two female cats, "Shampoo" and "Biscuit", and a male cat named "Judal".